M4n0zz/Gen1PokeScripts/Minigames/[P] Polished Tetris/README.md

 ### Note

-The game will break if you try to move it in any address other than $c800.
+The game will break if you try to move the installation in any address other than $c800.

 The above address is tied to the fundamental logic of Tetris tetromino creation.
-If the address is changed, the tetromino shapes will be distorted!
+If it is changed, the tetromino shapes will be distorted!